medford-group/bdqm-vip/syllabus.md

 ------------------------

 Personal accomplishments will be measured by self-defined goals and a combination of instructor and peer evaluation.
-Within the **first two weeks** of the semester students returning to projects will define midterm and semester goals for their project.
+Within the **first three weeks** of the semester students will define midterm and semester goals for their specific tasks within their sub-team.
 Each goal should have a deliverable that can be unambiguously evaluated as complete or incomplete (computer code, report, figure, etc.), and each student should submit a deliverable.
-Deliverables submitted by team members need not be unique, but ideally self-defined goals will be individualized, such that each team member has different deliverables that support a larger team-based goal.
+Deliverables submitted by team members need not be unique, but self-defined goals should be individualized, such that each team member has different deliverables that support a larger team-based goal.